 A study of American detective fiction as a literary genre and as a reflection of American culture through the writings of Ellery Queen and others.
 Prerequisites: None.

-ENH201 3 credits 3 periods World Literature Through the Renaissance

-Includes a selection of the world's literary masterpieces in their cultural background, beginning with ancient Oriental and Occidental writings and concluding with Renaissance writings.
+World Literature Through the Renaissance Includes a selection of the world's literary masterpieces in their cultural background, beginning with ancient Oriental and Occidental writings and concluding with Renaissance writings.
 Prerequisites: None.